Portland Police Bureau and the LGBTQ community: Portland Vice Scandal (1912–1913)

 The Portland Vice Scandal was one of the cities first exposure to the LGBTQ community, and shook the city in an era where that identity was unthinkable and shunned upon.
-On Nov.
-8th, 1922, the Portland Police arrested nineteen-year-old Benjamin Trout for a minor offense, and through his investigation, he revealed local homosexual activity in the city that was just beginning to show.
+On November 8, 1922, the Portland Police arrested 19-year-old Benjamin Trout for a minor offense, and through his investigation, he revealed local homosexual activity in the city that was just beginning to show.
 This was many Portlanders first exposure to the LGBTQ community, and was front-page news for weeks.
 This led to more than 50 arrests throughout the city for acts such as sodomy, indecency, and immoral acts.
 Many could not be charged due to lack of evidence, but seven people pleaded guilty and faced charges.
 Some of those implicated fled and hid in the YMCA, one man even committing suicide due to the humiliation brought by public scrutiny.
 After the scandal, schools started to educate and promote heterosexuality, and even promoted Oregon (among Washington and Idaho) to practice eugenics that sterilized offenders.

 Portland Police and Cities attempt to halt LGBTQ scene (1964–1967)

 Throughout the start of the 20th century, the number of LGBTQ bars and hangout spots in the city grew and gained popularity as the decades went on.
 This came to a boiling point in 1963.
 Oregon Police made a series of arrests for various sex and pornography charges, and then-Portland mayor Terry Schrunk vowed to put an end to it.
 Schrunk had been mayor for 16 years, and promoted equality for the traditional household and citizen, which followed racial and sexual guidelines at the time.
-His next move at the time was to shut down six bars, which saw police officers escorting bar goers on their way and clearing out the place, but the OLCC (Oregon Liquor Control Commission) refused to give away the licensing to the bar, thus putting a halt to the mayors attempts on slowing down the scene.
+His next move at the time was to shut down six bars, which saw police officers escorting bar goers on their way and clearing out the place, but the Oregon Liquor Control Commission (OLCC) refused to give away the licensing to the bar, thus putting a halt to the mayors attempts on slowing down the scene.
 By 1967, nobody was caring about the bars or the overall presence of the LGBTQ community, police included.
-Almost every other large city across the United States faced harassment issues towards their LGBTQ communities, but Portland's failed attempt to do this earlier in the decade did the opposite, and it was a city that saw a shift in culture change come the 1970s, one that was inclusive and much different from cities that spanned across the country.
+Almost every other large city across the U.S. faced harassment issues towards their LGBTQ communities, but Portland's failed attempt to do this earlier in the decade did the opposite, and it was a city that saw a shift in culture change come the 1970s, one that was inclusive and much different from cities that spanned across the country.